cesarvr/keycloak-bible-openshift/import-export/README.md

 <a name="changing"/>

-### Changing Init Configuration
+### Changing Starting Process

 The best way to ensure we export to the right place is to use the configuration packed inside the container, one way to keep this configuration relatively intact is to change the process that brings up the container.

-By default the container runs ``standalone.sh`` script that start RHSSO, we are going to change it so it run ``sleep 3600`` instead, blocking the container container long enough so we can log inside via bash and start the exporting procedure manually.
+By default the container runs a script called ``standalone.sh`` that configures and runs the RHSSO server.
+To begin the exporting process we need to call this same script but adding ``-Dkeycloak.migration.action=export`` parameter as we see before.

+Is more practical to replace the starting process with something like ``sleep 3600``,  login into the container and start the exporting process manually.

 #### Editing Deployment Configuration

-Let's start by redefining the container startup process:
+To modify the starting process we need to edit the deployment configuration, this is the template that defines how the container is created, so we can modify it by using [oc-edit](https://docs.openshift.com/enterprise/3.0/cli_reference/basic_cli_operations.html):

 ```sh
  oc edit dc/sso